wireapp/wire-server-deploy/offline/stackIT-wiab.md

       ```bash
       d bash -x bin/offline-cluster.sh
       ```
+      *Confirm whether Cassandra, Elasticsearch, and MinIO are set up, or if any previous playbook caused subsequent playbooks to be skipped:*
+      ```
+      cat ~/wire-server-deploy/values/cassandra-external/values.yaml
+      ```
+      If the above file exists with the correct values, we can assume that the tasks ran successfully.
+If not, run the playbooks again by commenting out the already executed Ansible playbooks in `~/wire-server-deploy/bin/offline-cluster.sh`.

    3. **Deploy Helm charts:**
       Use the following script to set up Helm chart values and deploy them: